MariaJoaoMiraPaulo/language-html/ESOF - docs/4 - Verification and Validation.md

 <a name="controllability"/>
 ###Controllability
 Atom contains a directory to test the application software, that directory is call specs.
 Atom uses [Jasmine](https://jasmine.github.io/1.3/introduction.html) as its spec framework.
-Jasmine is a behavior-driven development framework for testing javascript code.
+Jasmine is a behaviour-driven development framework for testing javascript code.
 Its super easy to set up tests.
 Just create a file, where the filename has the component to test plus a "-spec" on the end, and there set up the tests of that component.
-If we analyze specs directory, on atom source code, we can see more than 50 files of tests created, the filename says which component is tested.
+If we analyse specs directory, on atom source code, we can see more than 50 files of tests created, the filename says which component is tested.
 This proves that the components under test ( CUT ) only depend on them.
 Even AtomEnvironment, the component that most relates to others has their own tests.

 <a name="observability"/>
 ###Observability
 The tests in the specs directory can be tested:
   - locally - running via the command line, if a test failed we cannot see what was the reason to fail;
-  - when doing a commit or a pull request - there is 3 websites ( travis ci, circleci and appveyor ) that automaticaly will test the code, they make different types of tests.
-After running the tests all the websites provide a detailed report, something that can be very helpfull in case of failure to understand what went wrong.
+  - when doing a commit or a pull request - there is 3 websites ( travis ci, circleci and appveyor ) that automatically will test the code, they make different types of tests.
+After running the tests all the websites provide a detailed report, something that can be very helpful in case of failure to understand what went wrong.

 So, we can conclude that the observability of the results of the tests are excellent, because it is easy to interpret and because of the detailed reports it is easy to understand the origin of possible failures.